chriskonnertz/DeepLy/README.md

 In this case the document has been processed.
 This is indicated by "status" being "done" and "seconds_remaining" being *null*.

-> The document life cycle is: queued ➜ translating ➜ done
+> 💡The document life cycle is: queued ➜ translating ➜ done

 The third step is to download the document:
 ```php